larson-group/clubb_release/Readme.txt

   Note that for most cases SW and LW are not calculated without BUGSrad.

 ------------------------------------------------------------------------
-- (3.1) The new scalar code ( Hoc with -DSCALARS enabled )
+- (3.1) The new scalar code ( HOC with -DSCALARS enabled )
 ------------------------------------------------------------------------

+The scalars in the code provide a generalized way of simulating a passive scalar in the atmosphere.

-By default Hoc should be setup to compile without this option.
+By default HOC should be setup to compile without this option.
 To use this option, you must modify the Makefile in the src directory so that FCFLAGS includes "-DSCALARS" and do a make clean, make, and make install.